Learning to Solve PDEs on Neural Shape Representations: Method

 We learn a local neural solver that operates around a \emph{narrow band} of implicit or explicit surface and produces band updates that keep the function constant along surface normals.
 Our pipeline is representation-agnostic and applies to any surface that supports (i) sampling on the surface, and (ii) estimating local differential cues.
 In \Cref{sec:evaluation}, we discuss how to estimate these for different neural shape representations.

 \paragraph{Inputs and notation.} Let $\mathcal{S} \subset \mathbb{R}^3$ be a smooth surface representation, either neural (e.g., SNS, SDF/occupancy INR) or traditional (e.g., point cloud, mesh).
-We denote the unit normal at $x\in\mathcal{S}$ by $\mathbf{n}(x)$, and the principal curvature directions by $(\mathbf{t}_1(x),\mathbf{t}_2(x))$, with $\mathbf{t}_1$ aligned to the maximum curvature and $\mathbf{t}_2$ to the minimum; when curvatures are equal (umbilic points), any orthogonal tangent pair is chosen and the order doesn't matter.
+We denote the unit normal at $x\in\mathcal{S}$ by $\mathbf{n}(x)$, and the principal curvature directions by $(\mathbf{t}_1(x),\mathbf{t}_2(x))$, with $\mathbf{t}_1$ aligned to the maximum curvature and $\mathbf{t}_2$ to the minimum; when curvatures are equal (umbilic points), any orthogonal tangent pair is chosen regardless of the order{and the order doesn't matter}.
 A regular Cartesian grid $G$ provides samples in a narrow $\varepsilon$-band around $\mathcal{S}$.
-We now describe our full pipeline (see \Cref{fig:overall_method}).
+Full pipeline in \Cref{fig:overall_method}.{ We now describe our full pipeline (see \Cref{fig:overall_method}).}

 \paragraph{Pipeline Overview.} (i) \emph{Surface feature extraction.} Compute geometric descriptors on the surface on a set of surface samples as: $ \mathcal{F}_{\mathcal{S}}:=\big\{(x,\; \mathbf{n}(x),\; \mathbf{t}_1(x),\; \mathbf{t}_2(x))\ \big|\ x\in\mathcal{S}\big\}$.